 Land use tools are used by the County to leverage housing affordability opportunities.
-This initiative will explore the creative use of land use and zoning mechanisms to expand both affordable and missing middle housing.
+This initiative will explore the creative use of new and existing land use and zoning mechanisms to expand both affordable and missing middle housing.

 Accessory Dwelling Regulations Update

 In November 2017, the Arlington County Board adopted an ordinance updating the accessory dwelling regulations in the Zoning Ordinance, which governs second dwellings with a kitchen, bathroom, and a separate entrance on existing single-family lots.
 In 2019, the County Board adopted additional zoning regulations allowing stand-alone accessory dwellings on the rear of lots to encourage an adequate and flexible supply of housing to meet community needs, as well as provide support so that older adults can age in place.